grochochotowski/grochochotowski/README.md

             html, css, js, react, c#, .NET

-- 💞️ I’m looking to collaborate on: nothing for now but I am looking for a job
+- 💞️ I’m looking to collaborate on: nothing for now but I am looking for a job/internship

 - 📫 How to reach me:<br>
             <b>Discord:</b> grochochotowski<br>